perseids-project/digital_milliet/README.rst

 added as an additional editor in the updated annotations.

-Although not recommended for production use, it is possible to disable the OAuth2 protection by setting the name and URI to associate with all records as a configuration setting.
+Although not recommended for production use, it is possible to disable the OAuth2 protection by setting the name and URI to associate with all records via the `OAUTH_USER_OVERRIDE` configuration setting.
 This could be used in combination with a simpler authentication method such as HTTP Basic Authorization.

 OAuth2 provides Authentication but not Authorization support.
 (By Authorization we mean restricting create/update/delete access of Digital Milliet entries to only specific authenticated users.)
 Implementing a full user model and role-based